pimvanpelt/python-telegram-tail-bot/README.md

 It will save its configuration file any time a silence or trigger is added or deleted, so make sure that the user running the bot has write access to its configurationfile.
 The bot will (obviously) start sending incidents that are not silenced to the `chat-id` group-chat when they occur.

+## Notes

+This software is not done :-) This README describes the intended endstate, not the current state.
+Several functions do not work at the moment, but they should be done in Q1'2022.

+If you file feature request issues, please expect the response "contributions welcome", which means that I am not able or willing to satisfy external needs beyond critical bugreports that affect my own use cases.
+If you'd like to extend this FOSS software, please send a PR with working code and accompanied by an explanation in a github issue.
+If you feel entitled to support, feel free to mail sales@ipng.ch for a quote.